- Search The Registry

 *The Montgomery Improvement Association (MIA) was formed on this date in 1955.
 This organization of Black ministers and community leaders focused national attention on racial segregation in the South.

 Under the leadership of Ralph Abernathy, Martin Luther King Jr., Rufus Lewis, and Edgar Nixon, the MIA was instrumental in guiding the Montgomery bus boycott.
 Jo Ann Robinson of the Women's Political Council and Nixon of the National Association for the Advancement of Colored People (NAACP) launched plans for a one-day boycott of Montgomery buses.
-According to Jo Ann Robinson, "Regular bus routes had to be followed so that workers who "walked along" the streets could be picked up.
+Jo Ann Robinson said, "Regular bus routes had to be followed so workers who "walked along" the streets could be picked up.

-This committee, headed by Alfonso Campbell and staffed by volunteer workers, worked all night Friday to complete this phase of the program.
+This committee, headed by Alfonso Campbell and staffed by volunteer workers, worked all night Friday to complete this program phase.
 The pickup system was so effectively planned that many writers described it as comparable in precision to a military operation.
 The success of the boycott's first day and the excitement of the mass meeting on the evening of that day removed any doubt about the strong motivation to continue the boycott.
 On the afternoon of December 5, the black leadership established the Association.
-At a meeting that evening attended by several thousand community members, the MIA was established to oversee the continuation and maintenance of the boycott, and King, a young minister new to Montgomery, was elected its chairman president.
+At a meeting that evening attended by several thousand community members, the MIA was established to oversee the continuation and maintenance of the boycott.
+King, a young minister new to Montgomery, was elected its chairman president.

-According to Rosa Parks, "Dr. King was chosen in part because he was relatively new to the community and so did not have any enemies."
-The organization's overall mission, extended beyond the boycott campaign, as it sought to "improve the general status of Montgomery, to improve race relations, and to uplift the general tenor of the community."
-After the MIA's initial meeting, the executive committee drafted the demands of the boycott and agreed that the campaign would continue until demands were met.
+Rosa Parks said, "Dr. King was chosen partly because he was relatively new to the community and so did not have any enemies."
+The organization's overall mission extended beyond the boycott campaign, as it sought to "improve the general status of Montgomery, to improve race relations, and to uplift the general tenor of the community."
+After the MIA's initial meeting, the executive committee drafted the boycott's demand and agreed that the campaign would continue until the demands were met.
 Their demands included courteous treatment by bus operators, first-come, first-served seating, and employment of African American bus drivers.

 Over the next year, the MIA organized carpools and held weekly gatherings with sermons and music to keep the black community mobilized.
 Also, during this time, officers of the organization negotiated with Montgomery city leaders, coordinated legal challenges with the NAACP to the city's bus segregation ordinance, and supported the boycott financially, raising money bypassing the plate at meetings and soliciting support from northern and southern civil rights organizations.

 Following its success in Montgomery, the MIA became one of the founding organizations of the Southern Christian Leadership Conference (SCLC) in January 1957.
-The MIA lost some vital momentum after King moved from Montgomery to Atlanta in 1960, but the organization continued campaigns throughout the 1960s, focusing on voter suppression, local school integration, and the integration of Montgomery city parks.
-Although it lost momentum, it did, however, improve the lives of Black people living in Montgomery after the boycott.
+The MIA lost some vital momentum after King moved from Montgomery to Atlanta in 1960; the organization continued campaigns throughout the 1960s, focusing on voter suppression, local school integration, and the integration of Montgomery city parks.
+Although it lost momentum, it did improve the lives of Black people living in Montgomery after the boycott.